mariacjones1/postcards/README.md

 Infinite scroll does not work in the development environment and perpetually shows the loading icon; however, it works fine on the deployed site so no fix needed.

-All console.log() statements left in the files have been commented out but left in for future debugging.
+All console.log() statements left in the files are in try catch blocks and have been commented out but left in for future debugging (as recommended in the Moments walkthrough project).

 ### Validation

+#### HTML validation

-#### CSS validator
+#### CSS validation

 [W3C Jigsaw](https://jigsaw.w3.org/css-validator/)

 All files passed with no warnings.

+Errors found

 <details>